 If your salt contains any of these consider buying a sea salt that is additive free (check your local health food shop) – they taste much better and, once your taste buds have adjusted, you will find you use much less.

-Further information on how food additives can impact health can be found in Change Your Diet and Change Your Life.
+Further information on how food additives can impact health can be found in The Food Intolerance Handbook.